rbisdorff/Digraph3/docSphinx/tutorial.rst

 At step *r* (*r* goes from 1 to *n*) do the following:

-    1. Compute for each row of the valued outranking relation table (see above) the smallest value;
+    1. Compute for each row of the bipolar valued strict outranking relation table (see :numref:`strictOutranking`) the smallest value;
     2. Select the row where this minimum is maximal.
 Ties are resolved in lexicographic order;
     3. Put the selected decision alternative at rank *r*;
     4. Delete the corresponding row and column from the relation table and restart until the table is empty.